Boat

 Underway to the dive site, diving on slack water and coming back aboard

 An electric lift is fitted on a gantry at the stern.
 Entry to the water is through the removable transom door – just walk through and enter the water feet first!
 Recovery is safe and simple even when the sea conditions are less than ideal.
 Just stand on the platform which will be lowered to four feet below the surface, hold on to the hand rails and you’ll be winched up to deck level.
 Walk into the boat and sit on one of the benches to de-kit.
 Usually, assistance will be given until you are seated.
+In the event of lift failure, a chain block can be rigged quickly in order to recover divers from the water.

-A folder is openly available in the wheelhouse, detailing most of the wrecks, together with photographs and their circumstances of loss.
+Wreck books are available in the wheelhouse, detailing most of the wrecks, together with photographs and their circumstances of loss.